matthew-cline/gh-multi-account/README.md

 1. `host/account`
 1. `host`

-The most specific id which matches the current repository's remote origin URL will be used.
+The most specific id which matches the current repository's remote origin URL will be used, unless that choice is overridden by either any of the [GitHub CLI environmental variables](https://cli.github.com/manual/gh_help_environment) related to tokens or by the `--token-id` command line option.

 Example token ids:
 ```